 Revival of Rome under the Good Emperors

 By this time the city of Rome had become the most wonderful city in the world.
-The vast riches which had converged into Rome could be seen in the sumptuous and monumental buildings which successive emperors had built.
+The vast riches which had converged into Rome could be seen in the sumptuous and monumental buildings which successive Roman Emperors had built were renowned.

 These five emperors were followed by emperor Diocletian (284-305AD).
 Diocletian promoted so many reforms that the empire was fundamentally different by the end of his reign.
 Amongst the most important of his reforms was the division of the huge Roman empire into four parts each of which would be easier to defend through a local commander.